liferay/liferay-central-test-2/modules/sdk/gradle-plugins-node/README.markdown

 `npmArgs` | `List<String>` | `[]` | The arguments added automatically to every task of type [`ExecuteNpmTask`](#executenpmtask).

-It is possible to override the default value of the `download` property by setting the `nodeDownload` project property, for example via command-line
+It is possible to override the default value of the `download` property by setting the `nodeDownload` project property.
+For example, this can be done via command-line argument:
-argument:

 ```bash
 ./gradlew -PnodeDownload=false npmInstall